Arts & Culture

 Home to Iconic British Literature

-Beyond visual arts, North Devon has deep literary roots, inspiring some of the UK’s most famous works.
-Tarka the Otter, written by Henry Williamson, is set against the backdrop of North Devon’s countryside.
-Visitors can walk the Tarka Trail in Barnstaple, retracing the footsteps of this beloved novel.
+Beyond the visual arts, North Devon has deep literary roots that have inspired some of the most beloved works in British fiction.
+Tarka the Otter, written by Henry Williamson, is set against the stunning backdrop of North Devon's countryside.
+Visitors can explore the Tarka Trail in Barnstaple, following in the footsteps of this cherished classic.

-Another literary connection is Charles Kingsley, author of Westward Ho! who lived in Bideford.
-The novel’s success led to the naming of the village Westward Ho!, the only place in Britain with an exclamation mark in its name.
+North Devon also has strong ties to Charles Kingsley, author of Westward Ho!, who lived in Bideford.
+The enormous success of the novel led directly to the naming of the nearby village Westward Ho!, which holds the distinction of being the only place in Britain with an exclamation mark in its name.

 Annual Literature Festivals

-Book lovers can indulge in North Devon’s literary scene at events like the Appledore Book Festival, an annual celebration of literature featuring renowned authors, discussions, and book signings.
+Book lovers can immerse themselves in North Devon's literary culture at events such as the Appledore Book Festival, an annual celebration of literature bringing together renowned authors for talks, discussions and book signings.

-These markets provide the perfect opportunity to support local artisans and take home a piece of North Devon’s rich artistic culture.
+These markets offer the perfect opportunity to support independent local artisans and take home something that reflects North Devon's vibrant artistic culture.

 Experience the Arts in North Devon

-From striking sculptures and inspiring galleries to literary history and bustling artisan markets, North Devon is a haven for art and culture enthusiasts.
-Plan your visit today and immerse yourself in the region’s creative spirit!
+From striking sculptures and inspiring galleries to celebrated literary history and bustling artisan markets, North Devon is a genuine haven for art and culture lovers.
+Plan your visit today and discover the region's remarkable creative spirit for yourself.